jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 edges somehow.
 I think we'll try to make them visually distinct, since they carry a somewhat different meaning from the edges between levels in the graph.

+Ok, so I've updated things.
+Now every SEC has a field `is_connected` which indicates if its members form a clique.
+I've updated the visualisation to also reflect this, by adding the connectedness to the label, however this clearly isn't correct.
+It should really be an attribute for each subgraph.
+The problem is that graphviz creates quite a big distinction between subgraphs and nodes.
+In my usecase it would be very useful to be able to have nodes that contain other nodes, but we can't, so I'm having to pretend that subgraphs are nodes.
+That seems to be breaking down quite quickly however, and it's a bit visually confusing anyways.
+I'm not really sure what I can do about it though...

+I might want to investigate other forms of visualisation, but graphviz is actually really good and easy to use.
+I don't want to have to use anything that would require me to do my own layout.

+--- several days later ---

+Well, after a hectic few days with work, we are back.

+Um, glancing over the previous work I was considering, I mentioned that the edges between higher level connected SECs should be bidirectional.
+However, as I think about it, we probably don't actually need any directedness in our graph at all.
+The idea is that we're doing a BFS starting from a given node, and so we don't really care about the direction of edges.
+So yeah, when we add edges between sibling SECs, that's all they are.
+Edges.